-Due to Google/Alphabet’s copyright and privacy policies, we do not accept films uploaded on YouTube.
-Please create a free account on VIMEO and use one of their free trial accounts to properly set up your film, as described below) or use your existing one.
+Due to Google/Alphabet’s copyright and privacy policies, we recommend to create a free account on VIMEO and use one of their free trial accounts to properly set up your film, as described below) or use your existing one.

 How to join the project